Sentencing at criminal trials in Ireland

 The circumstances in which the offence occurred might include:

-In most cases of a serious nature, a judge orders that a victim impact report be prepared.
+The judge will ask that a victim impact report is prepared in most cases of a serious nature.
 In some cases a judge hears direct evidence from the victim through a victim impact statement (pdf).
-This has a bearing on the sentence which a judge decides to impose.
+This has a bearing on the sentence.

 You can expect a reduced sentence for pleading guilty.
 In many cases, a guilty plea will save the court time and can be seen as a sign of remorse or sorrow.
 In sex cases or cases involving violence, a guilty plea will spare the victim the trauma of having to relive the events in court.

 While a guilty plea is a mitigating factor, you are still entitled to fight your case without it being seen as an aggravating factor.
-There is a constitutional right to be tried in due course of law and nobody is penalised for exercising this constitutional right.
+There is a constitutional right to be tried and nobody is penalised for exercising this constitutional right.

 The court sees an early admission of guilt to the Gardaí as a mitigating factor as it saves the Gardaí time and resources.

 Co-operation with the Gardaí also helps you in the sentencing process, especially if it helped the Gardaí in catching other offenders.
-For example, Section 27 of the Misuse of Drugs Act 1977 as ammended provides that this is a factor to be taken into account in deciding whether the minimum 10 year sentence for possession of drugs over a certain value is just and appropriate.
+For example, Section 27 of the Misuse of Drugs Act 1977 (as amended) provides that this is taken into account when deciding whether the minimum 10 year sentence for possession of drugs over a certain value is just and appropriate.

-Your personal circumstances is one of the most important factors a judge considers prior to sentencing and may request a probation report.
+Your personal circumstances is one of the most important factors a judge considers before sentencing and they may request a probation report.
 In considering your personal circumstances the judge takes the following into account:

 - Disability or illness